SigNoz/signoz/pkg/query-service/app/integrations/builtin_integrations/aws_rds_mysql/config/collect-logs.md

 #### Create collector config file

-Save the following config for collecting RDS logs in a file named `mysql-logs-collection-config.yaml`
+Save the following config for collecting RDS logs in a file named `mysql-logs-collection-config.yaml` and set the `region` key with relevant value.

 ```yaml
 receivers: